Oak Lawn pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Oak Lawn?

-On 25 June 2026, Grass is the dominant pollen source in Oak Lawn. cypress are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Oak Lawn. artemisia, birch, cypress, oak, willow, alder, and ambrosia are not currently active.

 When is pollen season in Oak Lawn?